-With a modern, top flight stadium now in place, the islanders could expect a visit from the national team.
-And that’s just what La Selección did in February 2003, when Germany were beaten 3-1 in a friendly.
+With a modern, top-flight stadium now in place, the Islanders could expect a visit from the national team.
+And that’s just what La Selección did in February 2003, when Germany was beaten 3-1 in a friendly.
 Son Moix played host to the national side again in March 2007 when Iceland was defeated 1-0 in a Euro qualifier.
 Six years on and the stadium was chosen again, this time to host Spain’s World cup qualifier with Belarus.
-However the 2-1 victory was marred by a serious incident on the eve of the game.
+However, the 2-1 victory was marred by a serious incident on the eve of the game.
 An electrical generator exploded in the car park causing serious injuries to two workers.

 From the upper tier of the east and west stands, you used to be able to see see the mouldering anfiteatro of the old Lluis Sitjar stadium, little more than a kilometre away.
 It was a potent reminder of the days when watching Mallorca was an interactive experience.
 There was little chance of that happening at Son Moix, for with attendances averaging 10,000, any atmosphere generated quickly disappears into the Mallorcan air.
 Despite a particularly fragile financial position and relegation to La Segunda, Mallorca considered a project that would see the redevelopment of Lluis Sitjar site.
 Plans for a 40,000 covered arena at a cost of €220m eventually bit the dust, so the club and the local council came up with a three-stage plan to redevelop Son Moix.
 The 1st phase began in late 2015 and saw the introduction of temporary stands behind each goal, as at Almeria.
 The second phase will see the pitch rotated 90º.
 Finally, a new stand is planned for the southern side of the stadium.
 A compromise, but given the club’s perilous finances, it is making the best of what has always been a bad job at Son Moix.